No charges in noose incident involving Bubba Wallace; NASCAR says noose had been there for months

 A crew member for Richard Petty Motorsports discovered the noose Sunday at the Alabama race track.
 NASCAR was alerted and contacted the FBI, which sent 15 agents to the track to investigate.
 They determined no federal crime was committed.

-The statement said the garage stall was assigned to Wallace last week in advance of the race scheduled for Sunday but held on Monday because of rain.
-Through video confirmed by NASCAR, it was discovered the noose "was in that garage as early as October 2019."
+The statement said the garage stall was assigned to Wallace last week in advance of the race scheduled for Sunday but held Monday because of rain.
+Through video confirmed by NASCAR it was discovered the noose "was in that garage as early as October 2019."

 The agencies said the evidence did not support federal charges.